Atlanta Rhythm Section: Later changes

-In early 1999, with Hammond hospitalized, Andy Anderson returned to front the band until Hammond was well enough to return.
-Anderson would return again in May 2000 to sub another show for Ronnie.
-But in 2001, Anderson was back again after Ronnie decided to take a gig with another group, Voices of Classic Rock.
-Ronnie left touring altogether soon afterward to focus on family and songwriting.
-A retirement show for Ronnie was held on December 6, 2002, at the club Whiskey River in Macon.
-Ronnie performed, backed by Dean Daughtry, Justin Senker, Steve Stone, Jim Keeling, Wendall Cox (from Travis Tritt's band) and Mike Causey (from Stillwater).
+In early 1999, with Hammond hospitalized, Andy Anderson came back to front the band until Hammond was well enough to return.
+Anderson would come again in May 2000 to sub another show for Hammond.
+But in 2001, Anderson was back again after Hammond decided to take a gig with another group, Voices of Classic Rock.
+Hammond left touring altogether soon afterward to focus on family and songwriting.
+A retirement show for Hammond was held on December 6, 2002, at the club Whiskey River in Macon.
+Hammond performed, backed by Dean Daughtry, Justin Senker, Steve Stone, Jim Keeling, Wendall Cox (from Travis Tritt's band) and Mike Causey (from Stillwater).
 Hammond died on March 14, 2011, in Forsyth, Georgia, at age 60 of heart failure.

-In early 2006, Barry Bailey, suffering from multiple sclerosis, retired from the group to take care of his wife, who was sick with cancer (which took her life on July 6, 2006).
-Steve Stone played most of the lead guitar parts from this point on and Andy Anderson's long-time Billy Joe Royal bandmate and golf buddy, Alan Accardi, was brought in as second guitarist.
-Alan, a Nashville veteran, would stay with the band for more than a year but it was clear that a player with more of a rock sound was needed, so a friend of Jim Keeling, Huntsville, Alabama native David Anderson, from the band Brother Cane, was brought in as the new guitarist in April 2007.
+In early 2006, Barry Bailey, suffering from multiple sclerosis, retired from the group to take care of his wife, who was sick with cancer.
+Steve Stone played most of the lead guitar parts from this point on and Andy Anderson's long-time Billy Joe Royal bandmate Alan Accardi was brought in as second guitarist.
+Accardi, a Nashville veteran, would stay with the band for more than a year before a friend of Jim Keeling, Huntsville, Alabama native David Anderson, from the band Brother Cane, was brought in as the new guitarist in April 2007.

 In 2006 former ARS drummer Roy Yeager was involved in a controversy concerning the destruction of a Tennessee American Civil War landmark.

-On March 26, 2008 singer Andy Anderson suffered a heart attack just before he was to catch a plane to Las Vegas to join the band for a two-night stand at the Gold Coast Hotel and Casino.
+On March 26, 2008, singer Andy Anderson suffered a heart attack just before he was to catch a plane to Las Vegas to join the band for a two-night stand at the Gold Coast Hotel and Casino.
 Andy's friend Steve Croson (who'd played alongside him for years in Billy Joe Royal's band) lived in Vegas and was able to step in on short notice.
 In April and May, original singer Rodney Justo returned, joined by ARS's 1987–88 singer Shaun Williamson, until Andy was healthy enough to return in May.

 Return of Paul Goddard and Rodney Justo

-In May 2011 Rodney Justo and original bassist Paul Goddard returned after a 28-year absence.
-Paul's second tenure with the band was short-lived as he died of cancer on April 29, 2014.
+In May 2011, original lead vocalist Rodney Justo returned to the group, nearly forty years after his 1972 departure.
+Original bassist Paul Goddard returned as well, after a 28-year absence.
+Goddard's second tenure with the band was short-lived, however, as he died of cancer on April 29, 2014.

-After Paul's death, ARS continued to play shows with a lineup of Rodney Justo, Dean Daughtry, Steve Stone, Dave Anderson, Justin Senker and Jim Keeling.
+After Goddard's death, ARS continued to play shows with a lineup of Rodney Justo, Dean Daughtry, Steve Stone, Dave Anderson, Justin Senker and Jim Keeling.
 Keeling, who left ARS to spend more time with his family, was replaced in March 2016 by Justo's friend Rodger Stephan (who had also played drums with Marty Balin).